-There are no adequate and well-controlled studies in pregnant women with JANUMET or its individual components; therefore, the safety of JANUMET in pregnant women is not known.
-JANUMET should be used during pregnancy only if clearly needed.
+There are no adequate and well-controlled studies in pregnant women with JANUMET XR or their individual components; therefore, the safety of JANUMET XR in pregnant women is not known.
+JANUMET XR should be used during pregnancy only if clearly needed.

-No animal studies have been conducted with the combined products in JANUMET to evaluate effects on reproduction.
+No animal studies have been conducted with the combined products in JANUMET XR to evaluate effects on reproduction.
 The following data are based on findings in studies performed with sitagliptin or metformin individually.